geoffmaggi/Decision-Tool/README.md

 ## Deploying

+1. Alter deploy_regex.sh to point to the correct web address
-Run the following to produce a zipped file with minified CSS, JS, a compiled binary and the configuration files.
+2. Run the following to produce a zipped file with minified CSS, JS, a compiled binary and the configuration files.
 ```
 ./release.sh
 ```

-Copy the contents of the zip onto the production server and run the executable.
+3. Copy the contents of the zip onto the production server and run the executable.

 # API